damianhakert/damianhakert.github.io/source/_posts/2015-03-19-omnibus-gitlab-openssl-security-release.markdown

 releasing new omnibus packages for GitLab 7.8.4 CE and GitLab 7.8.4 EE which contain OpenSSL 1.0.1m.

+For installations from source we advise you to upgrade your openssl version using the OS package manager.
+If openssl was compiled from source we advise you to compile the new version.

 <!-- more -->

 Versions affected: omnibus-gitlab 7.8.4.omnibus and older, omnibus-gitlab